RainbowLegend/aiospread/README.md

 # Google Spreadsheets Python API
+### This Sheets API was made by some random dude who wants to learn more about asyncio.
+### BE CAREFUL WITH THIS AS IT'S EXPERIMENTAL.

+__These docs may not even be correct so gl__

-Manage your spreadsheets with _gspread_ in Python.
+Manage your spreadsheets with _aiospread_ in Python.

+_Fork of gspread_

 Features: